 Select a type of grant below to learn more:

-The Giving Kitchen provides emergency assistance grants to Atlanta’s restaurant community facing unanticipated hardship.
+The Giving Kitchen provides emergency assistance grants to Atlanta’s restaurant community facing an unanticipated crisis.

 Following a grant application process and financial review, approved applicants receive funds to pay rent and utilities.